nico-castell/PopOS-Setup/README.md

     ```bash
     git clone https://github.com/nico-castell/PopOS-Setup.git
     ```
+2. (Recommended) Change the paths to icons in the files in the [deskcuts](deskcuts) folder.
-1. (Optional) The script modifies some files at runtime.
+2. (Optional) The script modifies some files at runtime.
 You may want to remove the **.git** folder
     ```bash
     cd "path/to/cloned/repo"
     rm -rf .git
     ```
+3. (Optional) Look at the instuctions in thme [gnome_apperance](gnome_appearance.sh) script, and configure the file structure for the script to set up the GNOME appearance with your themes.
+    ```
+    .
+    └── themes
+        ├── background
+        │   └── image.png
+        ├── cursor
+        │   └── cursor.tar.gz
+        ├── icons
+        │   └── icons.tar.gz
+        └── theme
+            └── theme.tar.gz
+    ```
+4. (Optional) If you plan on building a minecraft server, you should check that the `$download_link` and `$version` variables are up to date.
-1. Run the pop_OS_start.sh script
+5. Run the pop_OS_start.sh script
     ```bash
     ./pop_OS_start.sh
     ```
-1. Answer the questions (they have a 10 second time out and default to no).
+6. Answer the questions (they have a 10 second time out and default to no).
 You'll be asked what software you want to remove and install, and which extras you want to run.
-1. Wait, as the script goes, it prompts for more instructions.
+7. Wait, as the script goes, it prompts for more instructions.
 It generally takes 10-20 minutes to complete, based on how up-to-date your installation already is, and wether you're installing an NVIDIA driver.

 ### Keep in mind:
 * You **must** have an internet connection to run the script.